hrbrmstr/iptrie/README.md

 ## NOTE

-This is an experiment but will likely turn into a CRAN package or get migrated to either the `iptools` or `asntools` package.
+This is an experiment that will not likely turn into a CRAN package or get migrated to either the `iptools` or `asntools` package.

 I initially wanted to feel the pain (again) of using R’s own C interface (i.e. no `Rcpp` crutch) since it’s easy to forget just how handy Rcpp is.
 (It turns out that my ill memories of playing at the R C level are also unjustified).

-Having said that, I also need this functionality and the basic functions here will have more robust conterparts soon.

-PRs and issues welcome.
+This is orders of magnitude slower than the method used in `astools::as_asntrie()` for an `astools::routeviews_latest()` data set.

 ## What’s Inside The Tin